revolist/revogrid-docs/blog/ms-project-gantt-whats-next.md

 It is important to be honest here.

-RevoGrid Gantt is close to Microsoft Project in core scheduling concepts, but it is not a bit-for-bit Microsoft Project clone.
+RevoGantt is close to Microsoft Project in core scheduling concepts, but it is not a bit-for-bit Microsoft Project clone.

 That is intentional.